Your accountLog in Basket Search

 The English Folk Dance and Song Society curates an acclaimed visual arts exhibition programme at Cecil Sharp House.

-Entrance to our exhibitions at Cecil Sharp House Please is FREE, throughout the week and during standard opening hours.
+Entrance to our exhibitions at Cecil Sharp House is FREE, throughout the week and during standard opening hours.

 Our exhibitions programming has included performance, textiles, illustration, painting and comics.
 Its projects have spanned all areas of the Society’s activities, and have contributed to them.
 We are especially interested in new work based on research undertaken in the Vaughan Williams Memorial Library, and welcome exciting new approaches to the material to achieve this.